 - Photon: Netflix also requires for your IMF packages to pass their own ‘Photon’ IMF tool before delivery.
 These checks are performed while uploading the package to Netflix.
 If Photon fails the asset then the content will not be sent to Netflix.

 - Harding PSE: Detecting video segments that may cause Photo Sensitive Epilepsy (PSE), particularly for content that is being delivered to the UK and Japan, is becoming very important.
-The content must be checked for PSE before it is broadcasted to the viewers in these countries.
-There are various PSE test tools, but the Harding PSE, developed by Cambridge Research, is the de-facto standard for the PSE testing, accepted and preferred worldwide.
+Netflix may require PSE validation for certain category of content.

 - Audio/Video baseband quality: The content must be thoroughly checked for a wide range of artifacts in the audio/video essence before delivery.

 Many of the above items are difficult and/or time-consuming to perform with manual QC and therefore warrant the use of a QC tool.
 Venera’s QC products (Pulsar – for on-premise & Quasar – for cloud) can help in identifying these issues in an automated manner.
 We have worked extensively with the IMF User Group, and Dolby and Netflix teams to create the features that do what user needs, and have done so without introducing a lot of complexity for the users.